 My writing has taken a turn for place, primarily the people and places of Hawaii.
 I have contributed to Hawaii magazine, Hawaiian Airlines’ Hana Hou, Islands, and, most recently, as a staff writer, for OutriggerHawaii.com, where you’ll find dozens of my bylined feature stories and six years of blog posts for the View from Here blog.

 I quit the Best Job in the World in April of 2014 because of three pesky creative projects that wouldn’t shut up.
-Now, I find myself a freelancer again–adding The Atlantic’s CityLab, Smithsonian.com, and EATER to my portfolio of clips–because I realized the only way to quiet those stories in my head was to sit down and write them.
+Now, I find myself a freelancer again–adding The Atlantic’s CityLab, Smithsonian.com, Audubon and Popular Science to my portfolio of clips–because I realized the only way to quiet those stories in my head was to sit down and write them.

 You’ll learn about those projects here as I write them.
 You’ll also find other stories, experiences, and, sometimes, rants about life in Hawaii, my travels–wherever they may take me–and the people and animals I meet along the way.
 I’ll probably post a few photographs, too.
 I hope you’ll hang around.